danthelion/dbt_cloud_run_cost/README.md

 # dbt_cloud_run_cost

-> This run cost $0.78 based on 78 successfully run models.
+> This run cost $0.78 based on 78 successfully executed models.

 This package contains a macro that calculates the cost of successfully created models if they were run via dbt Cloud.